AshleyRoll/cppcon21/presentation/docs/slides/01-intro.md

   - Prebuilt messages - USB descriptors
   - Compressed Data / Strings / Binary Blobs

 - Intro to `constexpr`
-  - What can be returned?
   - `constinit`
   - `consteval`
+  - What can be returned?
+  - Build data in a `constepxr` function

 - Lookup Tables
   - Approximating Functions